 Break From Cycling

 There were playgrounds, football and baseball fields and plenty of other places to stop and have a break from cycling.
 We saw groups of teenage boys play baseball on the fields and many other cyclists and joggers.
 The sun started to get lower, the water of the river glittering between the trees and weeds.

 At some point we realised that we were not going to be able to make it all the way into Chofu in time, not to mention our tiring legs.
 We decided to cut our ride short and stopped at Nakagawara station which was enough to nearly complete the river end to end, and saved a few kilometers riding through the city suburbs.
 We quickly packed up our bikes into their Rinku bags and took the Keio train for two stops to Chofu where we met our friends for dinner.
 It was great to reconnect and taste the food in a local izakaya (pub) 四十八漁場 調布駅前店 .
 With plenty of delicious food and sake shared and travel stories told, we made our way by train back to Shibuya tired but very happy to have completed the Tama.

-The last days ride was a fantastic and appropriate end to a holiday spent exploring and biking in Japan.
+The days ride along the Tama River, through the outskirts of Tokyo was a fantastic and appropriate end to a holiday spent exploring and biking in Japan.
 We were sad to leave for home, but we also know we will be back soon.
 Sayonara Japan!